The male beauty industry in China is booming

 Men are growing increasingly conscious about their appearance because of the growth in exposure to digital media and new career opportunities like Key Opinion Leadership that are springing up.

-Their needs for skincare and beauty products have grown from a simple facial cleanser to a rigorous beauty regime that includes lotion, toner, cream, facial masks, and cosmetics.
+Their needs for skincare and beauty products have grown from simple facial cleansers to a rigorous beauty regime that includes lotion, toner, cream, facial masks, and cosmetics.

 3 trends that explain the rise of Male Beauty in China:

 - Men are getting more sophisticated about their grooming regimen.

 - They’re adding more products to their daily beauty routines to make sure they look their best.

 - Male consumers in China also want products made especially for men.

 Premium beauty brands like Estee Lauder, Lancome, and Nivea took the tips a long time ago and added men’s beauty products to their arsenal.

 However, there is still a lot of untapped potential in this market that marketers should take advantage of compared to the female beauty and skincare market.
 Therefore, product diversification is an important factor for brands in the development of the male product market in China.